bluesky/tiled/README.md

   a string of the general type that will be returned by ``read()``, as in intake.
 These will be generic terms like ``"array"``, not the ``__qualname__`` of the class.
-It is meant to encompass the range of concrete types (cupy array, sparse array, dask array, numpy ndarray) that duck-type
+It is meant to encompass the range of concrete types (cupy array, sparse array, dask array, numpy ndarray) that duck-type as a given generic container.

 * DataSources MUST implement a method ``describe()`` with no arguments which returns a description sufficient to construct the container before